 Songfacts: "Evil Woman" was a favorite of mine - it came out when I was a senior in high school, and I remember it vividly - but I didn't really know anything about Crow's other music before contacting you to do this interview.
 Do you hate being called a "one-hit wonder"?
 Is it frustrating that "Evil Woman" is all that most fans know about Crow's music?

 Larry: No, I don't hate being called a one-hit wonder.
 I'm glad we had one big hit.
 And I never get tired of playing "Evil Woman."
 It is a little frustrating that more folks aren't aware of our other songs, but that's the way the cookie crumbles.

 Songfacts: What Crow songs deserved a better fate?
 What do you think were the best Crow songs other than "Evil Woman"?

 Larry: "Busy Day," "Cottage Cheese," "Something In Your Blood," "Mobile Blues." ("Busy Day" originally appeared on Crow's debut album, Crow Music.
-"Cottage Cheese" -- which made it to #56 on the Billboard charts -- was on their second album, Crow by Crow.
-All four songs -- along with "Evil Woman" -- are available on the Classics 1969-1972 CD that is for sale on Crow's website.)
+"Cottage Cheese" - which made it to #56 on the Billboard charts - was on their second album, Crow by Crow.
+All four songs - along with "Evil Woman" - are available on the Classics 1969-1972 CD.)

 Songfacts: "Cottage Cheese" has to be one of the oddest names ever for a rock 'n' roll single.
 How did you come up with it?